Robust Trust: Proofs

 Denote the (weak) Pareto frontier of $W$ by $W^P$:

-Since $W$ is convex and compact, by the supporting hyperplane theorem, a private strategy $\sigmah$ is Bayes-optimal (for some belief) if and only if it delivers a payoff profile in $W^P$.
-Therefore, if $\sigmah$ is not Bayes-optimal, there exists a dominating $\sigmah'$ (which can be taken to be Bayes-optimal itself) such that for all $\omega\in \Omega$, $\expect_{\sigmah'}[ u(a,\omega,\theta)|\omega]>\expect_{\sigmah}[ u(a,\omega,\theta)|\omega]$.
+Since $W$ is convex and compact, by the supporting hyperplane theorem, a private strategy $\sigmah$ is Bayes-optimal for some belief if and only if it delivers a payoff profile in $W^P$.
+Therefore, if $\sigmah$ is not Bayes-optimal, there exists a dominating $\sigmah'$, which can be taken to be Bayes-optimal itself, such that for all $\omega\in \Omega$, $\expect_{\sigmah'}[ u(a,\omega,\theta)|\omega]>\expect_{\sigmah}[ u(a,\omega,\theta)|\omega]$.

-Take $\sigma^*$ and, for every message $m\in \Delta(\Omega)$, if $\sigmah^*(m)$ is not Bayes-optimal for some belief, replace it with a Bayes-optimal dominating strategy $\sigmah'(m)$.
-The new strategy must still be optimal.
+Take an optimal solution $\sigma^*$ and, for every message $m\in \Delta(\Omega)$, if $\sigmah^*(m)$ is not Bayes-optimal for some belief, replace it with a Bayes-optimal dominating strategy $\sigmah'(m)$.
+The new strategy, which we call $\sigma_0$, must still be optimal.
 Indeed, the agent's payoff is